 Chávez Frías, Hugo Rafael (ōˈgō räfäĕlˈ chäˈvĕs frēˈäs) [key], 1954–2013, Venezuelan political leader, president of Venezuela (1999–2013).
 Raised in poverty, he was educated at the Military Academy of Venezuela (grad.
 1975).
 For two decades he was a career army officer, rising to the rank of lieutenant colonel.
 In 1992, Chávez took part in an unsuccessful coup attempt against President Carlos Andrés Pérez and was imprisoned until 1994.

-A charismatic populist, he became the leader of the leftist Patriotic Pole alliance.
-Promising a peaceful social revolution, Chávez was elected president in a 1998 landslide.
+A charismatic populist with a gift for oratory, he became the leader of the socialist Fifth Republic Movement (which later became the core of the United Socialist party) and the multiparty leftist Patriotic Pole alliance.
+Promising a peaceful social revolution, Chávez was elected president in a landslide in 1998.
 In office he ended the privatization of Venezuela's state holdings, put himself in control of economic matters, and cut oil production to raise oil prices.
 A constituent assembly mainly made up of his supporters wrote a new constitution that granted the president increased powers and a longer possible term of office and weakened the legislature and judiciary.

 The Columbia Electronic Encyclopedia, 6th ed.
 Copyright © 2012, Columbia University Press.
 All rights reserved.